cloud-native-canada/k8s_setup_tools/docs/vibecoding1.md

 We have hardly scratched the surface here but feel free to take it for a spin.
 Try out some tasks or an application or two that you would like to see getting generated.
 It's early days, so be ready for some surprises.
 I have found that I usually end up prompting again with more context or asking it to do better and more.

-As we progress through this series, we will see a lot more of configuration, context setting and then when we come to various use cases, we will look at developing applications from scratch, migrating current applications, adding a feature or two to an existing application and more.
+As we progress through this lavs, we will see a lot more of configuration, context setting and then when we come to various use cases, we will look at developing applications from scratch, migrating current applications, adding a feature or two to an existing application and more.
 So stay tuned.

----

-Please consider leaving feedback.